greatscottgadgets/ubertooth/host/doc/ubertooth-btle.md

 `22:44:66:88:AA:CC`:

     ubertooth-btle -f -t22:44:66:88:AA:CC

+`-t` can also take a mask length in CIDR-like notation.
+Masks can be between 1 and 48 bits long, with a 48 bit mask matching the entire address.
+Using a /24 mask will filter on just the OUI.
+For example, to limit sniffing to just TI devices with the OUI 00:1A:7D, use the
+following:

+    ubertooth-btle -t 00:1A:7D:00:00:00/24

+Filters persist until they are explicitly cleared or the system restarts (either via `ubertooth-util -r` or unplug/replug).
+To clear a filter, use the special filter `none`.
+Example:

+    ubertooth-btle -t none

+When filtering, previous versions of the firmware would still log all advertising packets but only follow connections based on the filter parameters.
+As of 2018-06-R1, advertising packets that do not match the filter are dropped.

 In both sniffing modes, Ubertooth can log data to PCAP or PcapNG with a variety of pseudoheaders.
 The recommended logging format is PcapNG